Science Opportunities of Wet Extreme Mass-Ratio Inspirals: Multi-Messenger Science Opportunities

+The full $68\%$ confidence localization volume in comoving coordinates is computed by including the correlation between angular position and luminosity distance.
+For a trivariate Gaussian distribution, the $68\%$ probability region corresponds to an ellipsoid with volume

-where $r(z)$ is the comoving distance to the source at redshift $z$, and $\sigma(\ln{d_L})$ is the relative uncertainty in the luminosity distance measurement.
+where $r(z)$ is the comoving distance to redshift $z$, and $\Sigma_{\ln d_L,\, \theta_s,\, \phi_s}$ is the $3 \times 3$ submatrix of the full covariance matrix corresponding to the parameters $(\ln d_L, \theta_s, \phi_s)$.
+The prefactor 28 arises from the volume of a 3D Gaussian ellipsoid enclosing 68\% of the total probability (see Appendix~\ref{sec:uncert} for a detailed derivation).
 For EMRIs detected by LISA, Fisher analysis indicates that $V_{\text{sky}}$ can be restricted to $\mathcal{O}(10^2)\, \rm Mpc^3$ at moderate redshifts ($z<0.3$~\cite{Pan_2020}), depending on the SNR and the inclusion of higher order waveform harmonics, demonstrating the high localization precision of LISA.

 To assess whether an EMRI can be classified as a bright siren, we adopt an average number of galaxies per comoving volume $\bar{n}_{\rm gal} = 10^{-2} \rm Mpc^{-3}$~\cite{Kuns_2020} and assume a conservative AGN fraction of $f_{\rm AGN} = 1\%$.
-Although observational studies suggest that the AGN fraction is approximately $1\%$ at low redshift and may increases to $1-10\%$ at higher redshifts, we adopt a constant, redshift-independent AGN fraction of $1\%$ throughout this work to ensure a conservative and robust estimate.
+Although observational studies suggest that the AGN fraction is approximately $1\%$ at low redshift and may increases to $1\%-10\%$ at higher redshifts, we adopt a constant, redshift-independent AGN fraction of $1\%$ throughout this work to ensure a conservative and robust estimate.

 A system is defined as a bright siren if the expected number of AGNs within the localization volume is fewer than $1.1$.
 Across the various astrophysical models listed in Table~\ref{tbl:wetEMRIs}, we find that approximately $20\%\sim25\%$ of detectable wet EMRIs meet this criterion.
 This corresponds to an annual detection rate of 3–30 bright sirens, depending on the model and detection assumptions.